weberjn/org.openhab.automation.javascripting/README.md

 which is included here in a hacked copy.

-Currently this is Alpha code.
+Currently this is Beta code.

-What works:

-The sample Java classes below.

 All Java classes used as JSR 223 script have to inherit from [org.openhab.automation.javarules.scriptsupport.ScriptBase](src/main/java/org/openhab/automation/javarules/scriptsupport/ScriptBase.java)